Inclusion in Action

 Leadership Commitment

-Holland & Knight's commitment to diversity and inclusion starts from the top.
-Our Managing Partner, Steven Sonberg, and Chair of the Directors Committee (the firm's highest policymaking body), Kelly-Ann Cartwright, both are members of the firm's Diversity Council.
-Mr. Sonberg is also a member of the Leadership Council on Legal Diversity (LCLD), an organization of chief legal officers of major corporations and managing partners of major law firms dedicated to improving diversity in the legal profession.
+Holland & Knight's commitment to diversity and inclusion starts at the top.
+The firm’s Chair and Chief Executive Officer, Robert J. Grammig, and Chair of the Directors Committee (the firm's highest policymaking body), Kelly-Ann Cartwright, both are members of the firm’s Diversity Council.

 Diversity Council